 - About Us

-Itasca operates three programs that can put these tools into the hands of students, researchers, and lecturers, so they may tackle and resolve world-class engineering problems.
+Itasca operates three programs that can put these tools into the hands of students, researchers, and lecturers, to help them tackle and resolve world-class engineering problems.
 These programs are the Itasca Teaching Partnership (ITP), the Itasca Educational Partnership (IEP), and the Itasca Software Training Scholarship.
 Itasca also provides software discounts for qualified educational institutions.

 The Itasca Teaching Partnership (ITP) provides university educators with access to Itasca software to use as teaching tools in their classes.
 By bringing real-world tools into the classroom, students can better understand how numerical modeling is performed.
 This program is intended for university instructors who must apply for the program and sign an agreement outlining acceptable use of the software.
 The software is loaned for the duration of the course (typically one semester).
 Program applications are reviewed twice each year.